glebzlat/myvimrc/README.md

 Change current colorscheme by typing `:Colorscheme <scheme name>`, get current scheme name by typing `:Colorscheme`.
 Colorscheme will be saved and restored on next start up.

+### Add extra paths to Python LSP

+Pylsp does not see the modules installed system-wide or per user, and thus does not provide autocompletion, hints, documentation, etc. This feature provides single command `:PythonExtraPaths`, which gets all the installation paths from `pip` and stores them into cache file.
+Then this file will be read on each LSP startup, adding extra paths to `jedi`.